 Check the websites of any lenders you’re interested in to confirm they operate in your province or territory of residence.

-How are payday loans different from other types of credit?
+How are payday loans different from personal loans?

 Shorter loan term.
 Payday loans are designed to be short term solutions to your financial problems.
 You generally won’t find a loan that extends beyond six months – with the most common length being just 14 days – although terms will differ between providers.